Pre-Sale Renovations

 Renovations That Tend to Move the Needle in a Soft Market

-These are the categories we see help Niagara listings most often when the goal is broad buyer appeal, not a magazine feature.
+These are common categories to discuss with a Niagara real estate professional when the goal is broad buyer appeal, not a magazine feature.

 Kitchen refresh (usually not a full gut)